bryanoliveira/sliding-puzzles-gym/README.md

 ## Contributing

-Contributions to the Sliding Puzzles Gym Environment are welcome!
+Contributions to the SPGym are welcome!
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch for your feature